Blister: Friction blisters

-Friction blisters, caused by rubbing against the skin, can be prevented by reducing the friction to a level where blisters will not form.
+Friction blisters can be prevented by reducing the friction to a level where blisters will not form.
 This can be accomplished in a variety of ways.

-Blisters on the feet can be prevented by wearing comfortable, well-fitting shoes and clean socks.
+Blisters on feet can be prevented by wearing comfortable, well-fitting shoes and clean socks.
 Inherently ill-fitting or stiffer shoes, such as high heels and dress shoes, present a larger risk of blistering.
 Blisters are more likely to develop on skin that is moist, so socks that manage moisture or frequent sock changes will aid those with particularly sweaty feet.
 While exercising or playing sports, special sports socks can help keep feet drier and reduce the chance of blisters.
 Before going for a long walk, it is also important to ensure that shoes or hiking boots have been properly broken in.

 Even before a "hot" or irritated area on the foot is felt, taping a protective layer of padding or a friction-reducing interface between the affected area and the footwear can prevent the formation of a blister.
 Bandages, moleskin and tapes generally must be applied to the foot daily, and most have a very high coefficient of friction (COF), but a friction-management patch applied to the shoe will remain in place much longer, throughout many changes of socks and insoles.
 This type of intervention may be used with footwear that is worn daily, with specialty shoes and boots like hockey skates, ice skates, inline skates, ski boots and cleats, or even with orthotic braces and splints.
 For periods of sustained use such as hiking and trail running, especially where water ingress or moisture build up in the shoe or boot can occur, moisture wicking liner socks can provide the required friction protection.

 To avoid friction blisters on the hands, gloves should be worn when using tools such as a shovel or pickaxe, doing manual work such as gardening, or using sports equipment like golf clubs or baseball bats.
 Oars used for competitive rowing are known for causing frequent blisters on the hands of oarsmen.
 Weightlifters are also prone to blisters as are gymnasts from the friction developed by the rubbing against the bars.
 To further reduce the occurrence one can tape the hands, and there are also a number of products on the market that claim to reduce the occurrence of blisters.
 These are all intended to be worn as a liner underneath a glove.
 The majority of these offerings simply add padding, and create a layer that reduces the coefficient of friction between the skin and the glove.

 A lubricant, typically talcum powder, can be used to reduce friction between skin and apparel in the short term.
 People put talcum powder inside gloves or shoes for this purpose, although this type of lubricant can actually increase the friction in the long term as it absorbs moisture.
 Increased friction makes blisters more likely.